Remove a class name from multiple elements with pure JavaScript

 The below while

-loop will illustrate that better.
+loop will illustrate the live nature of HTML collections better.

-// This gives us a live `HTMLCollection`
+// This gives us a live an `HTMLCollection`

 var els = document.getElementsByClassName('something active')